S2-group/software-design-vu/docs/assignment1.md

 | [fastjson](https://github.com/alibaba/fastjson) | We will use it for reading and writing JSON configuration files containing the description of the levels of the videogame.
 We chose it because it is easy to configure and use from Java code and preliminary experiments makes us confident about its correct functioning... |
 | ...  | ... |

-Maximum amount of pages for this section: 1
+Maximum number of words for this section: 500